I’m thinking about leading a BTB Community Group. What are the first steps I should take?

 Establish your purpose:

-Why do you want to start a BTB Group?
+Why do you want to start a BTB Community Group?
 What do you want to see God do?

 Focus first on your own transformation and liberation.